roeltz/wlessc/README.md

 You will have your output .css file in the same directory, with the same base name -just like GUI tools do by default.

-It uses the output AST from LESS to find @import'ed files and watches those too, so it's not that dumb.
+It uses the output from LESS to find @import'ed files and watches those too, so it's not that dumb.

 wlessc +0.3 uses the **autoprefixer** library to add vendor prefixes to LESS